 To prevent any such occurrence, electric vehicles nowadays come with advanced cooling systems like circulate radiator-chilled coolant and air cooling.
 In addition, the batteries also have steel case separation, which makes even less likely for them to catch fire.

 Electric cars are relatively new in the market.
 Any safety breaches or accidents at this stage might scar their entire future.
 Maybe that is the reason why the car manufacturers are treading so cautiously when it comes to electric car safety.
+If you want to go for non-electric eco-friendly vehicles, you can consider cars like Mitsubishi for sale in UAE.

 Soon, with the rise of technology, you won’t even need keys to operate your car.
 This would also eliminate the risk of any locksmith near me being able to open your car.
 However, that’s just in future.
 Right now, we can be glad that the electric cars that we are operating right now are safe.